BrandonJohnGrenier/pattern-commons/README.md

 The JSON interface exposes a simple API on top of the [Jackson JSON library](https://github.com/FasterXML/jackson) for JSON parsing.

-The stringify() method converts a Java object into a JSON string.
+The stringify() method serializes a Java value into a JSON string.
 ```
 Account account = ...;
 JSON.stringify(account) => {"id":"acc_ljHmy6Sxfasjz5KsFsXox","created":1489819061925,"updated":1489819061925,"firstName":"John","lastName":"Smith"}